maladengkeng/Live_Cell_Imaging_Analysis_Summer_2020/README.md

 # Live Cell Imaging Analysis Pipeline
-This repository contains two out of two out of five steps for the Live Cell Imaging analysis.
+This repository contains two out of five steps for the Live Cell Imaging analysis.
 Other steps are perfomed in Fiji or NIS Elements viewer or are not yet developed.
 The pipeline takes in phase contrast and fluorescence images in .nd2  and outputs step fitted intensity traces for individual foci.

 This pipeline contains code written by Filip Asscher, Edo van Veen and  Wouter Wesselink int the Nynke Dekker Lab, TU Delft.
 ##